libreswitch/ops/docs/qos_cli.md

 | Error Message | Description |
 |:-----------|:---------------------------------------|
-| *The profile name cannot be 'strict'.* | This error occurs when the profile name parameter is the reserved profile name 'strict'.
-The solution is to select another profile name that is not 'strict'.
+| *The profile name cannot be 'strict'.* | This error occurs when the profile name parameter is the reserved profile name "strict".
+The solution is to select another profile name that is not "strict".
 | *An applied profile cannot be amended or deleted.* | This error occurs when an applied profile is attempted to be modified or deleted.
 The solution is to modify a different profile, or to apply a different profile so that the given profile can be modified.
 | *A hardware default profile cannot be amended or deleted.* | This error occurs when the hardware default profile is attempted to be modified or deleted.
 The solution is to modify a different profile, since the hardware default profile cannot be modified.